mickgraham/meta-front-end-developer-professional-certificate/1. Introduction to Front-End Development/README.md

-# Course syllabus for Introduction to Front-End Development
+# Introduction to Front-End Development

 This course is the first of a series that aims to help you learn more about web development and prepares you for using Bootstrap on a biographical page you will create.
 By the end of this course, you'll be able to: